daviddemeij/fml2blender/README.md

 - Python 3.10+
 - [Blender](https://blender.org) 4.0+ (for build command)
+- For legacy GLB v1 assets (rare older windows/doors), install Node.js and `gltf-pipeline` so harvest can auto-upgrade to glTF 2: `npm i -g gltf-pipeline`

 The `harvest` command only needs Python.
 The `build` command requires Blender to be installed.